Neruda| 31 March, 2017

 This is perhaps intended to be a moment of poignant reflection upon the internal hierarchies and unacknowledged privilege within Chile’s elitist left.
 But such moments invoke a tired and deeply mistaken trope of out-of-touch radicals preaching Stalinist dogma to the masses while slurping Pisco sours.

 Unquestionably Larraín has skilfully and artfully executed this tale of silly high jinks.
 And stylistically, Neruda is a tour de force, with the snow drenched peaks of the Chile-Argentine Cordillera magnificently looming overhead as the film reaches its climax.
+But in this case, all this will become more reminiscent of the plot of popular games and not what is described initially here.
+Taking into account this text, it should still be noted that it is possible to improve what is described by introducing game techniques, a striking example of which is the experience of Friv.

 But as with Larraín’s Oscar-nominated 2012 drama No, which portrays an ad-man working on the Pinochet referendum in 1988, Neruda is a profoundly depoliticising evocation of a tumultuous and scarring chapter in Chilean history.
 Larraín’s hyper-jovial narratives ultimately take for granted that in neoliberal Chile, truths about state brutality, dictatorship and resistance are not still painfully unsettled.